melgenek/melgenek/_posts/2020-07-29-serverless-tapir.md

 ---
 layout: post
 title: Serverless Tapir
-summary: "Tapir for scala is a great way to define http endpoints of your application.
+summary: "Tapir for Scala is a great way to define http endpoints of your application.
 But the development does not end at the point of finishing the code.
 This code still has to be packaged and deployed.
 I will use AWS Lambda and API Gateway to narrow the gap between Tapir source code and a complete runnable application."